-Sem: S or as needed Pre-Req: ECED 2050 Co-Req: None
+3 cr.
+Sem: S or as needed 3 Lec. hrs. /week

+Pre-Reg: ECED 2050 Co-Reg: None

 This course will cover assessment for children form birth to nine years of age.
 Both formal and informal instruments will be discussed with the emphasis on tools that can be used by teachers of young children.
 Considerations in choosing, administering, and reporting results of assessments will also be addressed.
 Field experiences required.